 Match Your Learning Path to Your Career Goals

-Our online Master of Public Administration and Policy (MPAP) courses are designed to be directly relevant to a successful career in public service—whether in government, the nonprofit sector, or the private sector.
+Our online Master of Public Administration and Policy (MPAP) courses are designed to be directly relevant to a successful career in public service—whether in government, a nonprofit setting, or the private sector.
 By integrating course material developed by our renowned faculty with the real-world applications and expertise from our practitioner instructors, you'll gain valuable insights that you can apply immediately to your work at the local, state, federal, and international level.

 You'll explore the operational, financial, and political aspects of policy-making, public administration, and nonprofit management, including: